 There are no modifications to the curriculum content in the IEP however, it is our understanding that [Student] is working on a modified schedule that includes only 2 classes/credits at a time with instructional support.
 ALA Virtual can do the same.
-We will rely on the homebound teacher to support [Student] in mastering the essential standards for each class.24 as follows:
+We will rely on the homebound teacher to support [Student] in mastering the essential standards for each class.

-20. On June 1, 2021, Mother replied to Ms. Gamble's email, in pertinent part, and has been doing this since [Student] enrolled.
-I believe this must be written into her IEP since this is what she requires.25
+20. On June 1, 2021, Mother replied to Ms. Gamble's email, in pertinent part, as follows:

 After reading your email I reviewed [Student]'s IEP.
 I see that modifications have been omitted from the draft.
 It is my understanding that [Student] currently receives modifications.
 Based on her disability, [Student] is not able to remember content she learns.
 As a result, the curriculum must be modified to limit the standards she is taught.
-AZ Aspire understands this
+AZ Aspire understands this and has been doing this since [Student] enrolled.
+I believe this must be written into her IEP since this is what she requires.

-24 Exhibit 109 (emphasis added).
+&lt;sup>24 Exhibit 109 (emphasis added).

-21. On June 2, 2021, Respondent School District issued a PWN indicating Student would receive 150 minutes per week of specially designed instruction and 150 minutes per week of instructional support.
-The PWN did not reference a change in placement from a Level D placement to a Level H placement.26

-22. On June 15, 2021, Mother emailed Ms. Richins, in pertinent part, as follows:

-Who will be her 1:1 teacher?
+- 21. On June 2, 2021, Respondent School District issued a PWN indicating Student would receive 150 minutes per week of specially designed instruction and 150 minutes per week of instructional support.
+The PWN did not reference a change in placement from a Level D placement to a Level H placement. - 22.
+On June 15, 2021, Mother emailed Ms. Richins, in pertinent part, as follows: Who will be her 1:1 teacher?
 How will the teacher contact [Student]?
 She cannot just be given videos to watch.
 She won't learn that way.
 Some kind of art should be integrated into all her subjects.
-[Student] needs to talk to her daily session teacher prior to the start of school.27

-23. On August 6, 2021, First Special Education Teacher reached out to Mother regarding the upcoming school year.
+[Student] needs to talk to her daily session teacher prior to the start of school. - 23.
+On August 6, 2021, First Special Education Teacher reached out to Mother regarding the upcoming school year.
 During the call, Mother expressed her frustration with Respondent School District's proposed implementation of Student's IEP.
-First Special Education Teacher asked Mother if there was anything she could do to help Mother at that time, and Mother replied that she could put Student "back in the school that she likes."28

-24. At the beginning of the 2021 - 2022 school year, Student was enrolled in multiple classes with teachers who taught the classes during the day, but then had 1:1 instruction with the special education teacher during her "alertness window" in the evening.

-25. Student had access to the materials through the virtual campus and was able to engage in synchronous or asynchronous virtual learning as she wanted.

-26. On August 13, 2021, Ms. Richins emailed a subject matter teacher regarding the grading of Student's assignments and stated, in pertinent part, as follows:
+First Special Education Teacher asked Mother if there was anything she could do to help Mother at that time, and Mother replied that she could put Student "back in the school that she likes." - 24.
+At the beginning of the 2021 2022 school year, Student was enrolled in multiple classes with teachers who taught the classes during the day, but then had 1:1 instruction with the special education teacher during her "alertness window" in the evening. - 25.
+Student had access to the materials through the virtual campus and was able to engage in synchronous or asynchronous virtual learning as she wanted. - 26.
+On August 13, 2021, Ms. Richins emailed a subject matter teacher regarding the grading of Student's assignments and stated, in pertinent part, as follows:

 As you begin grading, please be aware that [Student] is working on a very modified curriculum.
 Please do not mark her assignments as missing or late at this time.
-Her special education case manager will be working with her to get them adjusted and turned in.29
+Her special education case manager will be working with her to get them adjusted and turned in.

-28 Exhibit 16 at 149.
+&lt;sup>28 Exhibit 16 at 149.